Cookieless web analytics and can Google Analytics work without cookies?

 - Ask the visitor to decide whether to give you the consent to do so or not.
 Make that choice clear with simple “yes” and “no” or “accept” and “decline” options.
 No dark patterns can be used in order to make the visitor accept.
 If you need help to do this, there are products such as Metomic that can help you create beautiful and cookie law compliant consent prompts.

-It means that you are not required to annoy your visitors with a cookie notice if you’re using Plausible Analytics for your website statistics.
+The fact that Plausible is a cookieless web analytics tool means that you are not required to annoy your visitors with a cookie notice if you’re using Plausible for your website statistics.

 By not using cookies you do not need to obtain consent from the visitors to store and retrieve data from their devices.
 It’s one less thing to worry about and annoy your visitors with.